 * Opposition leader says truth will come out

-* Residents had warned of impending disaster (Adds new quotes, details)
+* Residents had warned of impending disaster (Adds May calling public inquiry, new quotes throughout)

-Smoke was still wafting out of the blackened shell of the Grenfell Tower on Thursday where specialist firefighters and dog search teams faced hazardous conditions as they scoured the wreck, with external cladding still falling from the building.
+Smoke was still wafting out of the blackened shell of the Grenfell Tower on Thursday where specialist search teams faced hazardous conditions as they scoured the wreck, with external cladding still falling from the building.

 Fire engulfed the social housing block, where as many as 600 people lived in more than 120 apartments, in the early hours of Wednesday, turning it into a flaming torch in minutes.

 "Sadly I can confirm that the number of people that have died is now 17," London police commander Stuart Cundy told reporters.

 He said that number was expected to rise and firefighters have said they did not expect to find any more survivors after rescuing 65.
 Thirty-seven people remained in hospital, with 17 of them in critical care.